rolandbosa/amr-uploader/README.md

     emacs amr.rb

-You will also need a file with the cookies from an authenticated session with askmrrobot.com.
-I used Google Chrome and install the 'Export cookie.txt' addon.
+You also need a file with the proper cookies from an authenticated session with www.askmrrobot.com.

+I used Google Chrome and installed the 'Export cookie.txt' addon.
 The extension is small and provides exactly the format needed for curl.

     http://www.google.com/chrome

     https://code.google.com/p/cookie-txt-export/

-Save your cookies alongside the script in a file called 'cookies.txt'.
-If you use a different filename, update the amr.rb script variable $COOKIES_PATH.
+Save your cookies to a file named 'cookies.txt'.
+If you use a different filename, update the amr.rb script variable $COOKIES_PATH accordingly.

 Now you should be able to run the script and it will upload the Lua file as it gets modified:

     ./amr.rb

+Your mileage may vary with 'exotic' realms like "Kill'Jaeden" (contains an apostrophy) or "Altar of Storms" (contains spaces).
+What I'm saying here is - I haven't tested it with those realms.
+Also, if your character has weird umlauts - who knows what will happen ;-).

 Credits
 -------